-There are people who love to diagnose their own illnesses.
-Every once in a while, you’ll meet someone who refuses to consult a specialist regarding a health problem; Instead, they tell you that they know what’s going on and diagnose themselves.
+There are people who love to diagnose their own illness.
+Every once in a while, you’ll meet someone who refuses to consult a specialist regarding a health problem.
+Instead of seeing a professional, they tell you that they know what’s going on and diagnose the problem themselves.

 In truth, there are times when it’s hard to tell one ailment apart from another.
-People think they know what their illness is because of the shared symptoms.
-For example, if your throat is painful, does it mean you have sore throat or tonsillitis?
+People think they know what their illness is based on the symptoms alone.
+What many people don’t realize, however, is that many illnesses share similar symptoms.
+For instance, a sore throat and tonsillitis may seem the same but they do have differences.
+A pulmonologist can easily tell the difference between a sore throat and tonsillitis by checking your throat.
 Before you grab some medicine for cough and cold, it would be good to know what’s causing that aching throat first.

-The majority of sore throat cases are caused by a virus although it can also be caused by bacteria.
+A sore throat (pharyngitis) is characterized by pain, scratchiness, or irritation of the throat which tends to become worse whenever you swallow.
+Most sore throat cases are caused by a viral infection, such as a cold or influenza (flu) although in some cases, it can also be caused by bacteria.
 Other reasons may be an allergy or dry air.
 Symptoms include an itchy sensation in the throat, pain that intensifies when you swallow or talk, a dry throat and a rough, hoarse voice.

 Mild sore throat cases can be taken care of at home by gargling a mix of salt and warm water.
 Drink warm fluids such as teas and soups to soothe your throat.

-If the symptoms still persist, consult your doctor.
-Your treatment will depend on whether your sore throat is caused by a virus or a bacteria.
-You can be prescribed to take an antibiotic, decongestant or nonsteroidial anti-inflammatory drugs (NSAIDS).
+If the symptoms persist, consult your doctor.
+Your treatment will depend on whether your sore throat infection is caused by a virus or bacteria.
 Depending on the cause, you might be prescribed to take some antibiotics, decongestants, or pain relievers.

 Tonsils are tissues located at the back of your throat.
-They are our first line of defense when bacteria or virus enters our body through the mouth.
-Tonsillitis occurs when the tonsils become inflamed due to either a bacteria or a virus.
-Symptoms include fever, swollen tonsils, sore throat, difficulty in swallowing, headaches, and stiff neck.
+They are our first line of defense when bacteria or viruses enter our body through the mouth.
+Tonsillitis occurs when the tonsils become inflamed due to either bacteria or a virus.
+Symptoms include fever, swollen tonsils, white or yellow patches on the tonsils, a sore throat, difficulty in swallowing, headaches, enlarged tender glands (lymph nodes in the neck), a stiff neck.

-These two illnesses can be easily prevented by not sharing your food or utensils with the sick and by practicing good hygiene.
-In addition, note that while not all sore throat cases lead to tonsillitis, the majority of tonsillitis cases do have it as a symptom.
+These two illnesses can be easily prevented by not sharing your food or utensils with a sick person and by practicing good hygiene.
+In addition, note that while not all sore throat cases lead to tonsillitis, most tonsillitis cases do have it as a symptom.
 When symptoms persist, it’s time to make an appointment with your doctor as doing so may just prevent the rise of other complications.